tfninjadoom/5327Velocity/README.md

+# 5327B-OU

 ## Git commands
-The following cheatsheet on using git to interact with your codebase requires:
+The following tutorial on using git to interact with your codebase requires:
 - Git to be installed on your laptop
-- A separate folder within your desktop to host any and all of your GitHub-linked projects
+- A separate folder within your desktop to host any of your GitHub-linked projects

 Make sure all git commands are entered in the `bash` terminal within VS Code.